-Are you the spouse who does not feel heard, feel unimportant and you are considering to leave the marriage or your relationship.
-Are you feeling done and sometimes you want to leave your relationship?
+Are you the spouse who does not feel heard, feel unimportant and you are considering to leave the marriage?
+Are you feeling done sometimes you feel tired of saying it?
 Do you feel angry and frustrated in your marriage?
-Do you tolerate a lot in the relationship and then you find yourself frustrated and you scream, complain and you are mad because you feel alone in the relationship.
+Do you put it up with a lot in your marriage or your relationship and then get angry, complain and feel alone?
+It seems you feel alone in your relationship.
 Well this blog is for you and keep on reading.
-My hope is that you would find this blog helpful.
+My hope is that you would find this blog helpful for your marriage.

 What is a Vacillator Love Style?
 Vacillator Style is a man or a woman who really wants connection, however, they idealize new relationships hoping and longing for attention and love.
 Initially it's about the chase!!
 Dating is intense and as time goes by the excitement and intensity wears out and the reality sets in and the vacillator begins to feel disappointed and rejected in certain situations.
 They tell themselves a story about their partner and their relationships and as a result have expectations which lead to feeling hurt as their expectations are not met and as a result many vacillators respond with anger.